 Your tooth crown is supposed to be the hardest tissue in the body.
 Notwithstanding, you can have a broken tooth crown when you suddenly bite down on hard object or food, when you receive a hard blow on the face, or when you fall, especially if you have dental caries in some teeth.

-If you have a fractured, chipped, or broken tooth crown, consult your dentist immediately.
+If you have a fractured, chipped, or a broken tooth crown, consult your emergency dentist immediately.
 Otherwise, you stand the chance of damaging your tooth further.
 The broken tooth may become infected and you may eventually lose the tooth.

 How to Fix a Broken Tooth At Home

 Once you notice a broken tooth, you should take the following self-care measures before you get to your dentist:

 - Quickly rinse your mouth with salty water and take OTC pain reliever like acetaminophen to ease any pain.